srophe/spear-data/README.md

-# spear-data
+# srophe-app-data
-Data repository for SPEAR
+Repository for Syriaca.org TEI data, used by srophe-eXist-app.